mayallzObject/mayallzObject/README.md

-### Hi there 👋

-I've recently graduated from Codaisseur Academy as a Fullstack Web Developer.
+Hi there, I'm Ivo!
+I've recently graduated from Codaisseur Academy as a Full-Stack Web Developer.
 ⚡ I am relatively new to coding, but I am open-minded and eager to learn.
 🔭 You can find more about me on my [LinkedIn](https://www.linkedin.com/in/ivaylo-ivo-yankov/).